 The flow tolerance of a hydronic system is a critical component in the commissioning of an HVAC hydronic system.
 Should the balance report match the scheduled flow rates exactly?
 How close to the scheduled flow rates should it be?
-This is the first of four R. L. Deppmann Monday Morning Minutes looking at balance valves and variable speed pumping in HVAC hydronic systems.
+This is the first of five R. L. Deppmann Monday Morning Minutes looking at balance valves and variable speed pumping in HVAC hydronic systems.

 Just to manage expectations – this week I will blog about flow tolerance.
 Next week’s article will show why we balance hydronic systems and the issues caused by not properly balancing a system.
 Then I will do a basic blog on balance valve types used in the HVAC industry and where to place them (you might pick up a point or two for your designs).
 Finally, we will resume with variable speed pump control and matching the system, control type, and balance type.

 A balanced hydronic system is one in which each zone and each terminal unit in the zone has the proper flow to satisfy the heating and cooling loads determined by the engineer.
 Notice, I did not say to get the exact flow rate scheduled for the terminal unit.
 The design, installation, and commissioning of a heating or cooling system is not a science class at university.
 The team is not attempting to make the numbers match the design in every way.
 The team is attempting to get the flow rates close enough to provide comfort for the client who is paying the team.
 That is where the term flow tolerance is important.